 From working across a number of roles and having extensive experience within the industry, we have delved a little deeper into her opinions, client feedback, candidate ambitions and what the future holds.

-How you finding the market now for analytics professionals?
+How are you finding the market now for analytics professionals?
 Are there any trends or industry news that is influencing the analytics professionals required in the Ecommerce world?

 "Right now, the analytics market feels very candidate driven.
 There are more requirements for analysts than there are analysts, and I feel the analysts are very conscious about where they decide to apply and interview.
 Candidates are far more aware of how data-driven and tech-heavy a company are and are quick to make judgements on whether it would be the best environment for them to grow, even if they are the only analyst in the company.
 Therefore, when I’m taking briefs from clients now, I make sure I find out what the next 6-12-18 months looks like for this position, so analysts have a clear insight into the future."